Updated on Feb 20, 2024

-When you play OGG files on Windows 10, WMP (Windows Media Player) will pop up an error message saying Windows Media Player cannot play the file.
+When you play OGG files on Windows 10/11, the Windows default media player - WMP (Windows Media Player) will pop up an error message saying Windows Media Player cannot play the file.
 WHY?

 OGG is a free and open source encapsulation format for Vorbis, Speex, Opus and other audio coding, with .ogg file extension.
 Unfortunately, OGG files are NOT natively supported by Windows Media Player.

 In order to play OGG files on Windows 11/10/8/7... and solve OGG incompatibility issues, this article provides three solutions on how to play OGG files on Windows 10.
 I’ll elaborate on each solution step-by-step.

 Download and install the OGG codec for WMP, and you can make Windows Media Player an OGG player to play OGG files on Windows at will from now on.
 Here are two codec sources, in case one fails.